-On July 25, 2019, New Jersey passed a new law effective January 1, 2020 that prohibits employer inquiries into a worker’s wage and salary experience.
-New Jersey employers are no longer permitted to use a prospective employee’s salary history as part of the consideration to hire.
+On July 25, 2019, New Jersey passed a new law effective January 1, 2020 that prohibits employers from making inquiries into a worker’s wage and salary experience. * New Jersey employers are no longer permitted to ask for a prospective employee’s salary history as part of the consideration to hire.
 This is the latest step in promoting pay equality in New Jersey.

-The law prohibits employers from assessing new job applicants based on their prior wages, including salaries or benefits and requiring that an applicant’s salary history satisfy any minimum or maximum criteria.
+The law prohibits employers from assessing new job applicants based on their prior wages, including salaries or benefits, and requiring that an applicant’s salary history satisfy any minimum or maximum criteria.
 While companies are not permitted to require applicants to provide this information, the law does not forbid individuals from giving salary history voluntarily to a prospective employer or employment agency.
-If the employer receives this information, without prompting, it is permitted to use it in determining compensation for a newly hired employee.
+If the employer receives this information, without prompting, the employer is permitted to use it in determining compensation for a newly hired employee.
 Furthermore, an employer is still permitted to acquire salary history information that is publicly available, but the employer shall not retain or consider that information when determining the salary, benefits, or other compensation of the applicant unless the applicant provides the information voluntarily without prompting or coercion from the prospective employer.
-However, employers cannot hold an applicant’s refusal to volunteer or provide this information in any employment decision.
+However, employers cannot factor into employment decisions an applicant’s refusal to volunteer or provide this information.

 Violations of this law are punishable by a fine of $1,000 for the first offense, $5,000 for a second offense and $10,000 for a third or subsequent offense, which must be paid to the New Jersey Department of Labor and Workforce Development.

 Additionally, if the applicant is a member of a protected class under the New Jersey Law Against Discrimination (“NJ LAD”), N.J.S.A.
-10:5-12, the employer may face further violations.
-The Law included amendments to the NJ LAD.
-If a job applicant is a member of a protected class under the NJ LAD, the amendments establish the following as an unlawful employment practice:
+10:5-12, an employer that engages in the following will also be facing violations of NJ LAD:

-(1) To screen a job applicant based on the applicant’s salary history, which includes but is not limited to prior wages, salaries, or benefits; or
+(1) Screening a job applicant based on the applicant’s salary history, which includes but is not limited to prior wages, salaries, or benefits; or

-(2) To require that the applicant’s salary history satisfy any maximum or minimum criteria.
+(2) Requiring that the applicant’s salary history satisfy any maximum or minimum criteria.

 These new claims under the NJ LAD would not be subject to punitive damages.

-It is advisable that Employment Contracts and Job Application Templates be reviewed and updated to comport with the new statute.
+It is advisable to audit and update Employment Practices, Polices, Employment Contracts and Job Application Templates to comport with the new statute.
+Compliance Training is also recommended.
 Counsel should be consulted for specific legal advice.

 This summary is for informational purposes only and is not intended to constitute legal advice.
 This information should not be reused without permission.